Recognition and disclosure of government grants and other forms of government assistance is covered in IAS 20.

-Government assistance that is within the scope of IAS 20 is defined as action by government designed to provide an economic benefit specific to an entity or range of entities qualifying under certain criteria.
+Government assistance is as action by government designed to provide an economic benefit specific to an entity or range of entities qualifying under certain criteria.
 SIC Interpretation 10 Government Assistance—No Specific Relation to Operating Activities states that assistance aimed at encouragement or long-term support of business activities either in certain regions (e.g. underdeveloped areas) or industry sectors is within the scope of IAS 20.
 Excluded from the scope are other forms of government assistance affecting only general conditions, such as the provision of transportation or communication infrastructure available on an ongoing basis to the general public or the imposition of trading constraints on competitors.

 Recognition of government grants